D-Day will be here soon, so you may want to pack (or, partially pack) your bags (like you HAVEN’T ALREADY. Puh-leeez).

 A few things to know about the hospital… most hospitals will offer a facility tour before you deliver.
 Here, they will show you where to check in, park, where you’ll deliver, get food, yada yada.
 Do it if you have time so you know what to expect when it’s go-time.

 Pack everything you need, but don’t bring too much.
 You’ll have to schlep from one room to another at least once (perhaps twice), so keep your load as light as you can.
 I recommend packing one bag with clothes and another bag with “other stuff” (toiletries, electronics, etc.).

 Most hospitals will allow you to play music during labor/delivery/recovery.
-If you decide you want mood music (which is nice in the beginning and slowly becomes annoying/unnecessary toward the end), I recommend you bring your iPod along with a docking station.
-Be advised that there may not be any *outlets* in the delivery room (why?
-I have no idea), so make sure your setup can run on batteries.
+If you decide you want mood music (which is nice in the beginning and slowly becomes annoying/unnecessary toward the end), I recommend you bring a Bluetooth speaker.

 If you are adamant about a particular labor or pain relief technique, such as a birthing ball or a bathtub, make sure the hospital can accommodate you.
 Every hospital is different — and even within the same hospital, every room is different.

 Again, every hospital is different, but most larger hospitals have food service available during daylight hours.
 Typically, you can order snacks and meals from a menu from your bedside phone, much like getting room service in a hotel.
 Your partner may also be able to order food too for an additional charge.
 It ain’t exactly fine dining, but it’s edible.